mitralabs/coco/README.md

 # coco

+---
+# This is under active development.
+The readme will be done by Feb 11th.
+---

 This is the coco Repository.
 Currently developed by a small team, funded by [hessian.ai](https://hessian.ai), for what we are truely grateful!